-Student Achievement Goal Manager: Kevin Hendrick Associate Superintendent / Teaching and Learning and Learning math on state and national assessments for black and non-black students.
-Current Condition: Pinellas County Schools has a current proficiency rate on the Florida Standards Assessment (FSA) for ELA-Reading of 56.4% for non-black students and 24.2% for black students, a gap of 32.2 percentage points.
+Student Achievement Goal Manager: Kevin Hendrick Associate Superintendent / Teaching and Learning Goal 2: Eliminate the gap between the proficiency rates in reading (math on state and national assessments for black and non-black st Current Condition: Pinellas County Schools has a current proficiency rate on the Florida Standards Assessment (FSA) for ELA-Reading of 56.4% for non-black students and 24.2% for black students, a gap of 32.2 percentage points.
 The proficiency rate on the FSA for Math is 60.9% for non-black students and 27.9% for black students, a gap of 33.0 percentage points.
 Smaller gaps are found on national norm-referenced tests such as the ACT and SAT.
 For purposes of this goal, the gap is defined as the difference in performance between black and non-black students on state and national norm-referenced assessments.
-Aspirational Goal: Pinellas County Schools will decrease the gap state assessments until the gap is eliminated s by an average of 3.2% each year on Focus Areas Action Steps Progress Status (of action step) Current Status Updated: August 2017 Next Steps Focus for All Students 2.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete The district developed an instructional model for schools designed around instruction that is rigorous and culturally relevant.
+Aspirational Goal: Pinellas County Schools will decrease the gap in ELA-Reading and Math proficiency for black students by an average of 3.2% each year on state assessments until the gap is eliminated or greatly narrowed.
+Focus Areas Action Steps Progress Status (of action step) Current Status Updated: August 2017 Next Steps Focus for All Students 2.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete The district developed an instructional model for schools designed around instruction that is rigorous and culturally relevant.
 The district will monitor data from classroom observation and adjust teacher training/professional learning based upon data.
 The district will refine the classroom ACADEMIC The district developed a new classroom observation tool has been developed to collect data on the instructional model. observation instrument and calibrate across observers to ensure that the instructional model is being implemented as designed.
 RIGOR / Focus for Black Students STANDARDS- BASED INSTRUCTION 2.2 Provide targeted professional development and additional coaching to teachers and leaders on culturally responsive strategies to increase engagement in rigorous instruction for black learners and increase the percentage of proficient students. □Planning ■ Implementing □Complete An equity project team has been established led by district Director of Special Projects (Dr. Mary Conage) to establish key definitions, strategies and training protocols related to a district-wide rollout of cultural competence training.
 A lead trainer (Hillary Van Dyke, M. ED.) was hired to work with Dr. Conage in overseeing the rollout of training districtwide.
 The district will roll out a new districtwide a menu of trainings around cultural competence to provide a continuum of options for teachers and leaders.
 Trainings will range from foundational competencies to more advanced practices and structures.
 The menu will include three types of trainings: "awareness" level, "application" level and "advocacy" level.